unumam/unumam.github.io/about.md

 * We have no sales & marketing departments, only R&D.
 * Our base is in [Armenia](https://itis.am/eng), but we come from all around the globe.

-If you are like us, if you enjoy inter-disciplinary research, if you are not scared of ambitious projects and competitive working environments → [get in touch, we are hiring!](mailto:hr@unum.xyz)
+If you are like us, if you enjoy inter-disciplinary research, if you are not scared of ambitious projects and competitive working environments → [get in touch, we are hiring]!(mailto:hr@unum.xyz)!

 ## Public Appearances